Ancestral background of presidents of the United States

 The ancestral background of presidents of the United States has been relatively consistent throughout American history.
-With the exception of Martin Van Buren and perhaps Dwight D. Eisenhower, every president has ancestors from the British Isles, which in turn makes many of them distantly related to one another.
-Kennedy was of pure Irish descent, Van Buren was of Dutch lineage; and Eisenhower was of German and Swiss heritage.
-Barack Obama is the only president to have recent ancestry from outside Western Europe; his paternal family is of the Luo people of East Africa.
+The most common ancestry of U.S. presidents is English, due to its origins as a group of former English colonies.
+With the exception of Martin Van Buren and possibly Dwight D. Eisenhower, every president has ancestors from the British Isles; Van Buren was of Dutch (New Netherlander) lineage and Eisenhower was of German (Pennsylvania Dutch) and Swiss heritage.
+John F. Kennedy and Donald Trump are the only known presidents who did not have ancestors who arrived during the colonial period.
+Barack Obama, the country's first and so far only African American president, is the only president to have ancestry from outside of Europe; his paternal family is descended from the Luo people of Kenya.
 He is also believed to be a direct descendant of John Punch, a colonial-era slave born in modern-day Cameroon.
-Despite speculation, there is no evidence that any of the United States of America’s presidents have had any Indigenous American ancestry.
+There is no evidence that any president has had Indigenous American ancestry.

-The most common ethnic groups in the Thirteen Colonies were those hailing from either Great Britain or Northern Ireland.
-Those of other backgrounds (such as Irish, Dutch, German, or French) would see attempts to assimilate them into the dominant English and predominately Protestant culture.
+The most common ethnic groups in the Thirteen Colonies were those from either Great Britain (England, Scotland, and Wales) or Ulster (north Ireland).
+Those of Irish, Dutch, German, or French backgrounds would see attempts to assimilate them into the dominant English and predominately Protestant culture.
+A majority of presidents trace their ancestries to the American colonists, in which they are known as Old Stock Americans.

 Some nativist political groups within the United States were adamantly opposed to identifying with a foreign nation and would coin those who did as hyphenated Americans.
 Presidents Theodore Roosevelt and Woodrow Wilson were outspoken opponents of hyphenated Americans, with Wilson once remarking, "Any man who carries a hyphen about with him, carries a dagger that he is ready to plunge into the vitals of this Republic when he gets ready."